J. Minos Simon: Trial lawyer for 56 years

+Simon opened his own law office in 1943.
 Simon served as a trial lawyer in both civil and criminal cases in both state and federal courts in a career that exceeded a half century.
 He handled thousands of cases.
 He was known for his high-profile civil and criminal cases throughout Louisiana.
 A computer search several years ago disclosed that he presented to higher courts for adjudication more than 551 reported cases, 459 of which were presented to the Appellate and Supreme courts of Louisiana and 105 cases to the federal courts, 29 of which went to the United States Supreme Court.

 In 1981, Simon was the attorney for three junior high school girls who sought to remain at Buckeye High School in Rapides Parish despite a desegregation order to the contrary from U.S. District Judge Nauman Scott of Alexandria.
 In order to remain at the Buckeye school, the custody of the girls, who the media dubbed "the Buckeye Three," was transferred to state Judge Richard "Dick" Lee.

 In the mid-1970s, Simon represented John Kenneth Snyder, Sr., who was mayor of Alexandria from 1973 to 1977 and again from 1982 to 1986, in a series of city and personal legal matters which stemmed from grievances that Snyder had against various public agencies or political opponents.

 Defending chiropractors and children

 As early as 1965, Simon was working to permit chiropractors to have the same standing in the medical profession as other doctors of medicine.
 He represented a chiropractor known as Jerry England.
 Simon devoted eight years pressing to overturn a Louisiana statute which limited the licensed, legal practice of chiropractic to those who held a doctorate from a school of medicine.
 Although Simon was not successful, and the England case was ultimately decided in favor of the state medical board, Simon was credited by the Louisiana Chiropractic Association for laying the groundwork for the eventual recognition of chiropractors as bona fide medical professionals.

-Simon also took an early lead in the filing of numerous civil suits against the Roman Catholic Church on behalf of children who were sexually-abused by priests, the Reverend Gilbert Gauthe in particular, and other church workers.
+Simon also took an early lead in the filing of numerous civil suits against the Roman Catholic Church on behalf of children who were sexually abused by priests, the Reverend Gilbert Gauthe in particular, and other church workers.
 Simon once named Pope John Paul II as a defendant in a legal motion.
 Simon knew that the criminality involved in the scandal was not simply a matter of a rogue priest, but that high church officials were willfully ignoring the crimes of their priests.
 Suing the pope might have been a technicality; but the damaging headlines and lawsuits were a warning to the Vatican that church officials in Louisiana were ignoring the extent of the problem.